Chart Color Schemes

 AreaSearch assessment of residential development activity positions Zetland among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers indicates Zetland averaged around 416 new dwelling approvals annually over the past five financial years, totalling an estimated 2,084 homes.
-As of FY-26, no approvals have been recorded yet.
-Historically, there has been approximately one new resident per year per dwelling constructed between FY-21 and FY-25.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Zetland averaged around 416 new dwelling approvals annually over the past five financial years, totalling an estimated 2,084 homes.
+As of FY-26 so far, 282 approvals have been recorded.
+Assuming an average of one new resident per year per dwelling constructed between FY-21 and FY-25, new construction is matching or outpacing demand.
+The average value of new homes being built is $554,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development